elangoravi/MERN/README.md

 *The above project is a simple demonstration of CRUD operations with MERN stack*

-**Concepts of React/React-hooks/React-bootstrap have been used in frontend integerated with Express backend server and Mongo database**
+**Concepts of React/React-hooks/React-bootstrap have been used in frontend integrated with Express backend server and Mongo database**